-A former Chief Executive of ABN AMRO Australia and New Zealand, he is now the Principal Partner at independent corporate advisory partnership Aquasia.
-He is currently the Deputy Chairman of the Australian Chamber Orchestra.
-He is also a past non-Executive Director of the Business Council of Australia (2004-2008), the Australian Financial Markets Association (2005-2008) and the Australian Curriculum, Assessment and Reporting Authority (2009-2014).
+A former Chief Executive of ABN AMRO Australia and New Zealand, he is now the Principal Partner at independent corporate advisory business Aquasia.
+He is also a past Deputy Chairman of the Australian Chamber Orchestra, and a non-Executive Director of the Business Council of Australia, the Australian Financial Markets Association and the Australian Curriculum, Assessment and Reporting Authority.

 Kim has had a long involvement in the arts, entertainment and media industries in Australia and overseas.
 He has held various executive leadership positions since the late 1970s, including as chief executive at News Corp Australia, FOXTEL, Fox Studios Australia, the Australian Film Commission, Southern Star Entertainment and Musica Viva Australia and also as a senior executive at the ABC.